MainakRepositor/Instalker/README.md

 # Instalker
 Download Instagram posts of any ID.
 (Even for the private IDs).
-Keep Stalking.
-Keep Downloading.
+😎 Keep Stalking.
+Keep Downloading...💻

 ![instalker](https://user-images.githubusercontent.com/64016811/136140232-9df1a9de-27eb-4770-b983-6103c6a29342.jpg)